mstksg/inCode/copy/entries/type-levels.md

 structure.
 And some will be happy with...unit tests.
 Ha ha ha ha.
 Good joke right?

-Anyways, hope you enjoyed the ride!
+Anyway, hope you enjoyed the ride!

 Special Thanks
 --------------